 Factors that credit card providers use to decide increase in credit limits

-When a request for a higher credit limit is placed, the credit card providers evaluate your creditworthiness.
+When a request for a higher credit limit is placed, the corporate credit card providers evaluate your creditworthiness.
 A higher limit would mean a larger amount of borrowed money.
 This is how a credit card issuer would assess if your business can handle a larger responsibility.
 The more your company looks like a responsible borrower, the greater are your chances.

 Let us look at the factors that help the credit card providers to review your request: